Baeldung/kotlin-tutorials/README.md

 This should not be needed often as we are usually concerned with a specific module.

+To build the modules that use Gradle, use the command:
+`mvn clean install -Pgradle-modules`

 Building a single module
 ====================